In 1991, four miserable spectres of negativity and despair came together,

 (19 Sept.
 2011)

-one can see the dedication to all suicide victims.
-Released in Aprl 1996, through Red Stream, this record introduces a new
+the booklet, one can see the dedication to all suicide victims.
+Released in Aprl 1996, through Red Stream, this record introduces

-member of the band and a different approach to creating the same type of atmosphere as before.
-Replacing Andreas Classen as
+a new member of the band and a different approach to creating the same type of atmosphere as before.
+Replacing Andreas Classen

-vocalist is a character by the name of Landfermann, whose style is quite different and much more extreme than what most were
+as vocalist is a character by the name of Landfermann, whose style is quite different and much more extreme than what most

 to polarize the opinions of listeners for the past decade and a half.